chrisvel/sftp-uploader/README.md

 Usage
 -----

+Rename config-default.py to config.py and set it up with real life data.

 The software has been setup to upload Sftp files on a remote location and make all the necessary security checks to complete.

     python main.py